fcecin/minx/README.md

 Double-spending in the same server is solved by the server keeping track of all previously accepted solutions.
 Solutions can be forgotten by the server after a given time, since puzzles with a `TIME` that is too old are not accepted by the server.

+### Limits

+The reference implementation imposes an internal absolute limit of 1,280 bytes to all `DATA` fields.
+In practice, all applications should use less than 1,280 bytes since that's the IPv6 MTU.

+To prevent UDP amplification attacks without imposing e.g. a large and fixed packet size for the first leg of every 3-way handshake, the reference implementation uses a spam filter built with a modified count-min sketch.
+The `spamThreshold` constructor argument for `Minx` should ideally receive a lower value for P2P node deployments, e.g. `250`, to prevent P2P networks being hijacked for distributed amplification attacks.
+Centralized services using Minx can just use what is currently the highest allowed value (`65535`).